This is an overview of a simple set of functional tests created in the Hexawise test design tool.

 How many children tickets?
 0 to 6 --> (0, 1, more than one)

-Parameters and values entered into Hexawise's Inputs screen
+Variation Ideas entered into Hexawise's Parameters screen

 Hexawise helps us identify a set of high priority scenarios within seconds